This document has been generated with machine translation.

 Related Articles

-Multi-Factor Authentication (MFA) is a system that enhances identity verification by adding authentication via an authentication app, in addition to your Email address and Password.
+Multi-Factor Authentication (MFA) is a system that strengthens identity verification by adding authentication via an authentication app in addition to your Email address and Password.

-While Normal login only requires "email address and password (knowledge-based information)" for authentication, enabling Multi-Factor Authentication adds the requirement to enter a "one-time password displayed on a mobile device (possession-based information)."
+While normal login uses only an "email address and password (knowledge-based factors)" for authentication, enabling Multi-Factor Authentication requires the additional entry of a "one-time password displayed on a mobile device (possession-based factor)."

-Combining multiple authentication factors reduces the risk of unauthorized Login compared to single-factor authentication.
+By combining multiple authentication factors, it is possible to reduce the risk of unauthorized Logins compared to single-factor authentication.

 Admin role